Last Updated on82

 - arrivederci– goodbye

 And there you have it.
-I hope the 10 rules I’ve given you help you to speak coffee fluently whilst in Italy and to enjoy the ritual like a true Italian.
+I hope the 10 rules I’ve given you help you to speak coffee fluently in Italy and to enjoy the ritual like a true Italian.

 Have you ordered coffee in Italy?
 Share your experiences below.